shaussler/TheoreticalUniverse/theoretical_universe/cite.rst

 How to cite
 -----------

-The date of the last modification and commit hash are both automatically generated.
+The date of last modification and commit hash are both automatically generated.
 The commit hash ensures the version is uniquely identifiable, and previous versions can be retrieved from the repository.
 You can cite *Theoretical Universe* as follows:

 .. topic:: Citing *Theoretical Universe*